guitarvydas/guitarvydas.github.io/_posts/2024-04-05-The Origins of Silicon Valley.md

-I attended this talk https://events.vtools.ieee.org/m/409693 by Paul Wesling in-person, yesterday.
+My main takeaway from this talk https://events.vtools.ieee.org/m/409693 by Paul Wesling in-person...

 My main takeaway was that the companies in Silicon Valley freely shared knowledge with each other, whereas much larger companies on the east coast did not share information.